Learning Actionable Counterfactual Explanations in Large State Spaces: The Proposed Data-driven CFE Generators

 \subsection{The Data-driven hl-id CFE Generator}

-The data-driven hl-id CFE generator is a supervised learning model trained on agent–CFE pairs consisting of agents' initial states (profiles) and their corresponding optimal hl-id CFEs (agent–hl-id CFE dataset).
-Each CFE includes the hl-id CFE itself and its associated cost.
+The data-driven hl-id CFE generator is a supervised learning model trained on agent–hl-id CFE dataset of agent–CFE pairs consisting of agents' initial states (profiles) and their corresponding optimal hl-id CFEs and associated costs.
+Each hl-id CFE, as introduced in Section~\ref{sec:intro} and illustrated in Figure~\ref{fig:main_figure1}, is a single high-level action encapsulating all required changes without specifying individual feature modifications.
 When trained, the generator learns to generate CFEs for new agents without requiring re-optimization.
 Below, we provide details of the generator architecture.

 Given the agent–hl-id CFEs training dataset, we design the data-driven hl-id CFE generator as a neural network model with an average of two hidden layers, each consisting of \(2000\) neurons, \(\ell_2\) regularization, dropout, and batch normalization.
 We used the Adam optimizer~\citep{kingma2014adam} and implemented early stopping and restoration of the best weights after a patience level of \(360\).
 On average, we set the batch size to \(2000\) and the number of epochs set to \(3000\).
 To ensure that the data-driven hl-id CFE generator performs well on the training dataset and accurately generates hl-id CFEs for agents in the testing set, we optimize the model loss function \( \mathcal{L}_\textrm{HiD}\) given by: